Matar Ka Nimona Recipe

 • Heat the remaining ghee in the same pan over medium-high heat.

 • Add potatoes and fry until they turn golden brown.
-Stir frequently to ensure the potatoes fry evenly on all sides.
+Stir the potatoes frequently while frying to ensure they fry evenly on all sides.

 • Transfer the fried potatoes to a plate and keep them aside.